The 10 Top Ecommerce Platforms Shortlist

 They also let you sell directly on sites like Instagram and Facebook, a technique called 'social commerce' that lets you connect your store to social media platforms using the built-in shopping tools each provides.
 This means that your social media followers can see images, ads, or videos and be directed to product pages with a click.
 It can also be a great tool for targeting and retargeting ads.

-Integrations are extensive and include Intercom, Pinterest, Printful, SUP Dropshipping, Google Shopping, Affiliately, EasyAds, Outfy, Popconverts, and TaxJar.
-Many others are available by connecting a paid Zapier account.
+Integrations include Intercom, Pinterest, Printful, SUP Dropshipping, Google Shopping, Affiliately, EasyAds, Outfy, Popconverts, and TaxJar.
+Additional integrations are available via a paid Zapier account.

 Pros and cons